Encryption and Masking Practices

 Immuta captures metadata and stores it in an internal PostgreSQL database.
 Customers can encrypt the volumes backing the database using an external Key Management Service to ensure that data is encrypted at rest.

 To encrypt data in transit, Immuta uses TLS protocol, which is configured by the customer.

 Immuta encrypts values with data encryption keys, either those that are system-generated or managed using an external key management service (KMS).
 Immuta recommends a KMS to encrypt or decrypt data keys and supports the AWS Key Management Service; however, if no KMS is configured, Immuta will generate a data encryption key on a user-defined rollover schedule, using the most recent data key to encrypt new values while preserving old data keys to decrypt old values.

-Immuta has three families of masking functions:
+Immuta employs three families of functions in its masking policies:

 One-way Hashing: One-way (irreversible) hashing is performed via a salted SHA256 hash.
 A consistent salt is used for values throughout the data source, so users can count or track the specific values without revealing the true value.
 Since hashed values are different across data sources, users are unable to join on hashed values.
 Note: joining on masked values can be enabled in Immuta Projects.

 Reversible Masking: For reversible masking, values are encrypted using AES-256 CBC encryption.
 Encryption is performed using a cell-specific initialization vector.
 The resulting values can be unmasked by an authorized user.

 Reversible Format Preserving Masking: Format preserving masking maintains the format of the data while masking the value, and is achieved by initializing and applying the NIST standard method FF1 at the column level.
 The resulting values can be unmasked by an authorized user.